-Please be advised that that any assignment received after the due date will be penalized by a 50% grade reduction for each week it is late.
-(In other words, a paper received 6 days late gets 45% instead of 90%, a paper 8 days late gets a 0).
-It is still worth handing in a paper a couple of days late, 45% is a lot better than 0!
+Late assignments are penalized by a 50% grade reduction for the first week and will not be accepted after 1 week lateness.
+It is still worth handing in a paper a couple of days late, some grade is better than none!
 If you can't attend class, assignments are still due: give it to a classmate or hand it at the HMGT chair's office.
 Assignments will be posted on Open Lab (under the "Assignments" tab) once they have been assigned in class.
 Any PowerPoints will also be posted on Open Lab, under files.